 | Transfer to hotel partner | 0.5–1.5¢ | Varies widely by program |

-This is the most flexible option in the program.
-After making a travel purchase with your card — any airline, hotel, rental car, or rideshare charge — you have 90 days to log into your account and erase that charge using miles at 1 cent per mile.
-There is no minimum redemption amount, no blackout dates, and no advance booking requirement.
+The purchase eraser is the most flexible tool in the program.
+Charge any travel expense to your card — an airline ticket, a hotel stay, a rental car, even a rideshare — and you have 90 days to log in and erase it at 1 cent per mile.
+No minimum redemption amount.
+No blackout dates.
+No advance-booking requirement.

-Transfers require a minimum of 1,000 miles and are processed instantly.
-They cannot be reversed — once transferred, miles belong to the partner program.
+Three mechanics matter.
+Transfers require a minimum of 1,000 miles.
+They process instantly.
+And they cannot be reversed — once miles land in a partner program, they belong to it.

 | Partner | Transfer Ratio | Best Use |